 Gross National Happiness

-Gross National Happiness (GNH) was first conceived in the 1970s by King Jigme Singye Wangchuck of Bhutan (3).
-It proposes that sustainable development should give equal importance to holistic measures of economic progress and the non-economic aspects of human livelihood.
+Gross National Happiness was first coined in the 1970s by King Jigme Singye Wangchuck of Bhutan (3).
+Its purpose implies that sustainable development should give equal importance to holistic measures of economic progress and the non economic aspects of human livelihood.
 The basic need of healthy living in human life extends past the physical boundaries.
-This logic is used in the participation in political decision making to measure progress towards satisfying basic human needs.
+This logic is used in the participation in political decision making processes to measure progress towards satisfying basic human needs.

 Context within NORA

-GNH directly contributes to participation in collective and economic decision making processes through creating a system of measuring happiness rather than production in a nine-indicator framework.
+GNH directly refers to participation in collective and economic decision making processes through creating a system of measuring Happiness rather than product in a 9 indicator framework.
 This collective participation leads to efforts of sustainability in areas of needs, organizational forms, and resources.